WtfJoke/kult-lunchbot/README.md

 In development

 ## Requirement
-This project requires python 3.6 (it wont run with 3.5 or lower) and a postgres database It uses following libraries:
+This project requires python 3.6 (it wont run with 3.5 or lower) and a postgres database, It uses following libraries:
 * [Flask](http://flask.pocoo.org/) for providing various REST Interfaces (like [Slack-Events REST API](https://api.slack.com/events-api)).
 * [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4) for scraping website